-CPX returns to GISEC Global for third consecutive year, spotlighting UAE cyber leadership and international growth
+CPX Returns To GISEC Global For Third Consecutive Year, Spotlighting UAE Cyber Leadership And International Growth

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-CPX returns to GISEC Global for third consecutive year, spotlighting UAE cyber leadership and international growth
+CPX Returns To GISEC Global For Third Consecutive Year, Spotlighting UAE Cyber Leadership And International Growth

-(MENAFN- Weber Shandwick) Abu Dhabi, UAE – 24 April 2025: CPX Holding, a leading provider of cutting-edge cyber and physical security solutions and services, will participate at GISEC Global 2025 for the third consecutive year, marking its biggest presence yet at the regi’n’s leading cybersecurity event.
-Taking place fr–m 6–8 May 2025 at the Dubai World Trade Centre, GISEC Global brings together global cybersecurity stakeholders to address the evolving threat landscape and unlock new opportunities for resilience and innovation.
+(MENAFN- Mid-East Info) CPX Holding, a leading provider of cutting-edge cyber and physical security solutions and services, will participate at GISEC Global 2025 for the third consecutive year, marking its biggest presence yet at the region's leading cybersecurity event.
+Taking place from 6–8 May 2025 at the Dubai World Trade Centre, GISEC Global brings together global cybersecurity stakeholders to address the evolving threat landscape and unlock new opportunities for resilience and innovation.

 Legal Disclaimer: